karans-co/Karans-Named-Entity-Corpus/README.md

-# Karans Named Entity Corpus
+# Karans Persian Named Entity Corpus
 This repository is under construction.
 The current progress is shown in table below:

 | NE Tags        | Count            | Goal          | Progress      |